The daily stand-up is broken.

 And that’s it.
 Two minutes, max.
 We’re so confident in our conviction against the daily stand-up meeting, we challenge you to time yourself and give it a shot if that’s the encouragement you need to make a change.
 You won’t regret it.

 Want to learn more about how to convert your daily stand-up meeting into a recurring thread?
-Drop us a line at email@example.com.
+Get started here or drop us a line at firstname.lastname@example.org.